afdfinancial/phoenix/readme.md

 ### Description

-A reincarnation of Black Wall Street inside of the metaverse
+A reincarnation of the ecosystem within of the metaverse

 #### Built With